 The QCAA is responsible for kindergarten guideline and senior secondary syllabus development, and for providing resources and services to help teachers develop curriculum, teaching and learning programs from kindergarten to Year 12.
 It also provides testing, assessment, moderation, certification and vocational education and training services to Queensland’s education community.

-Additionally, the QCAA registers schools to deliver vocational education and training for Australian Qualifications Framework qualifications and accredited courses.
+The QCAA also registers and audits schools to deliver vocational education and training (VET).

-The QCAA advises schools about administering assessment, and coordinates the National Assessment Program — Literacy and Numeracy (NAPLAN) in Queensland.
+The QCAA coordinates National Assessment Program — Literacy and Numeracy (NAPLAN) Years 3, 5, 7 and 9 in Queensland.

-The QCAA conducts and commissions research and undertakes policy analyses in areas such as syllabus development and evaluation, assessment, testing and certification.
+The QCAA conducts and commissions research and undertakes policy analysis in areas such as syllabus development and evaluation, assessment, testing and certification.

-Research reports produced by the QCAA will be published on this website as they become available.
-Archived reports of the Queensland Studies Authority (QSA), Queensland School Curriculum Council (QSCC), the Queensland Board of Senior Secondary School Studies (QBSSSS) and the Tertiary Entrance Procedures Authority (TEPA) are also available.
+For archived reports of the Queensland Studies Authority (QSA), Queensland School Curriculum Council (QSCC), the Queensland Board of Senior Secondary School Studies (QBSSSS) and the Tertiary Entrance Procedures Authority (TEPA), please email firstname.lastname@example.org.